John Baker (diver)

-John David Baker (born 4 January 1951) is a male former diver who competed for Great Britain and England.
-Baker represented Great Britain in the men's 3 metre springboard at the 1972 Summer Olympics.
+John David Baker (born 4 January 1951) is a male former diver who competed for Great Britain at the 1972 Summer Olympics.

+Biography

-He also represented England in the 3 metres springboard, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Baker represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 3 metre springboard event.

+At the 1972 Olympic Games in Munich, Baker represented Great Britain in the men's 3 metre springboard.